FIRMach16/Laser-Gates-project/Task3/README.md

 - **Sprint6**

-- Created Unit Test for database interaction (JUNIT4)
+- Created Unit Tests for database interaction (JUNIT4)
 ![](docs/SprintsDBTests.png)
 - Made modular and reusable UI with jetpack Compose (That should be cross-platform compatible?)
 - Populated the UI using stateFlow + viewModel (which a recommended practice to inrease app scalability and decrease the code coupling)

 You can check [here](https://github.com/FIRMach16/Laser-Gates-project/issues/5) for the video demo.

+---

+- **Sprint7**

+- Created a UI to showcase the sprints (using LazyColumn) stored, with a filter feature that modify the number and the type of the sprints shown (acceleration , top end or mixed)
+- Fixed loading issues of the summary made in sprint6
+- Made a NavHost component to naviagte between composables (right now between Sprints list and the Summary)

-Points of improvement:
+- Points of improvement:
 - The UI could benefit from a redesign XD

----